christo/ml-research/muzaklassifier/README.md

 apply (i.e. this is not techno).
 Claims that invert other claims can be reduced to an inverted claim about the underlying class application.

+## Bootstrapping

+Starting a project to train a model with such broad application may be infeasible, in which case an ideal starting point could be to focus exclusively on a narrow set of musical genres such as electronic dance music.
+Growing out from such a focus to a wider range of electronic music and/or dance music could work well.

 ## Gamification

 Because there's so much human work to do to classify audio, perhaps a way of